trustification/rust-rfcs/text/0000-sigstore-integration.md

 Cargo will perform the necessary steps to sign your crate before publishing, and attach the relevant information to the crates.io request.

-Upon receiving the new crate metadata, crates.io will verify that the signature to belong to the crate owner.
-This prevents a compromised cargo version to publish invalid signatures.
+Upon receiving the new crate metadata, crates.io will verify that the signature belongs to the crate owner.

 Signing an existing crate can be done using `cargo sign`: